Tamoxifen Citrate or Letrozole with or without Palbociclib in Treating Patients with Stage I-III Invasive Breast Cancer before Surgery

 - History of allergic reactions attributed to compounds of chemical or biologic composition similar to palbociclib

 - Patients receiving any medications or substances that are potent inhibitors or inducers of cytochrome P450 family 3, subfamily A, polypeptide 4 (CYP3A4) isoenzymes within 7 days of randomization for list of CYP3A inhibitors and inducers

 - Uncontrolled illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, diabetes, or psychiatric illness/social situations that would limit compliance with study requirements; ability to comply with study requirements is to be assessed by each investigator at the time of screening for study participation

-- Pregnant women, or women of childbearing potential without a negative pregnancy test (serum or urine) within 7 days prior to randomization, irrespective of the method of contraception used, are excluded from this study; breastfeeding must be discontinued prior to study entry
+- Pregnant women, or women of childbearing potential without a negative pregnancy test (serum or urine) within 7 days prior to randomization, irrespective of the method of contraception used, are excluded from this study because the effect of palbociclib on a developing fetus is unknown; breastfeeding must be discontinued prior to study entry

 - Patients with a history of malignancy are ineligible except for the following circumstances: * Patients with a history of invasive breast cancer are eligible if they have been disease-free for a minimum of five years * Patients with a malignancy history other than invasive breast cancer are eligible if they have no active malignancy and are deemed by the investigator to be at low risk for recurrence of that malignancy * Patients with the following cancers are eligible: ductal carcinoma in situ of the breast, cervical cancer in situ, and non-metastatic non-melanomatous skin cancers